Renato Soru

 Renato Soru (born 6 August 1957) is an Italian politician and entrepreneur.
 He is the founder of the internet service company Tiscali, based in Cagliari.
-Forbes listed Soru as one of the world's richest people, with a net worth of over $4 billion (US) as of September 2001.
+Forbes listed Soru as one of the world's richest people, with a net worth of over $4 billion as of September 2001.

-Early life and career
+Early life and education

 Soru was born in Sanluri, Sardinia, in 1957.
-He holds a University degree from the Bocconi University in Milan.
+He holds a University degree from Bocconi University in Milan.

+Career

 In 2004, Soru was elected the president of Sardinia with the centre-left coalition with an audacious program to reinvigorate the economy within the island by introducing external investors.
 On 28 November 2008, he resigned from his position.
 He ran again for president of Sardinia in the February 2009 election but was defeated by the right-wing Popolo della Libertà candidate Ugo Cappellacci.

 On 20 May 2008, Soru bought the left-wing newspaper l'Unità.

 Controversies

-On 5 May 2016, Soru was sentenced to three years in prison for tax evasion that amounted to about 2.6 million euro and was connected to a loan made by the company Andalas Ldt to Tiscali.
-The sentence was reversed by the Italian court of appeal on 8 May 2017.
+On 5 May 2016, Soru was sentenced to three years in prison for tax evasion that amounted to about 2.6 million euro and was connected to a loan made by the company Andalas Ltd. to Tiscali.
+The sentence was reversed by the Italian Court of Appeal on 8 May 2017.
 Out of five counts, he was cleared from the third "because the fact is not a crime" and from the two "because the fact did not happen".